Democrats Have A Moral Obligation To Turn The Other Cheek, Not Boycott Trump’s Inaugural [Opinion]

 “Do not say, ‘Thus I shall do to him as he has done to me; I will render to the man according to his work.'”

-[Featured image Photo by Mark Makela/Getty Images]
+[Featured Image by Mark Makela/Getty Images]